dialoguetoolkit/chattoolOLD/doc/source/tutorials.rst

 Of course - some experiments might involve multiple types of intervention - e.g. manipulating the timing and apparent identity of participants' turns.

+Important: All the tutorials below only require you to modify code in your ``ConversationController`` object.
+Most/all of the methods you will call are in the ``diet.server.Conversation``.
+The same applies when you program your own interventions - the chattool is designed so you only have to worry about the ConversationController object.
+The rest is taken care of in the chattool.

 Tutorial1 - Inserting, removing, substituting text in participants' turns
 =========================================================================